 Diving into the air box, the existing air filter?
 It was also new.

 - Rocker cover off.
 Engine flush with brake cleaner and two oil changes.
 It really wasn't that bad in the engine, with not much built-up oil gunk, which is a sign that this engine has received pretty regular oil care.
 PCV?
-Cold start shit?
 Oil filter housing gasket and rocker cover gasket $100, plus x cans of brake cleaner for the flush, plus around twelve litres of fully synthetic oil for two changes.
 I already had plenty of oil filters with gaskets in the shed, having ordered a dozen at one stage to service all the E46s I seem to have owned over the years, in between the recommended BMW oil change intervals that the dealer does.
 Oil is a car's blood, and keeping it clean keeps an engine that you want to keep for a long time clean and working inside.
-The oil filter housing gasket wasn't leaking, but I've replace two on previous cars, so did it anyway.
-The same for the rocker cover gasket, which seem to be a regular point of oil leaks on E46s, and with me taking the cover off anyway it was sensible to change it at that time.
+The oil filter housing gasket wasn't leaking, but I've replace two on previous cars, so did it anyway while I was there.
+The same for the rocker cover gasket, which seem to be a regular point of oil leaks on E46s (ironically because people usually do the bolts up too tight), and with me taking the cover off anyway it was sensible to change it at that time.

 - The power steering fluid was brown in its reservoir.
 It should be red.
 The brown colour will have been coming from the degrading insides of the rubber hoses, which is a sign that they need to be replaced.
-The reservour was also replaced with an original one and new cap beacuse it was leaking, along with the return hose because it is easy to do.
+The reservour with integral filter was also replaced with an original equipment one and new cap beacuse it was leaking, along with the return hose because it was weeping fluid, which is a common thing on E46s.
 I then flushed the lot.
 There will probably be another hose or two to replace as well in the near future, but I'll see how the new fluid goes. $215 plus fluid.

 - The coolant in him was water.
-Just clear water, probably from a tap.
-It should be a green coolant-ish anti-rust, anti-freeze, anti-boil colour.
-So I flushed the cooling system and filled it with a 50:50 mix of BMW supplied fluid and demineralised water.
+Just clear water, maybe from a tap.
+It should be a green coolant-ish anti-rust, anti-freeze, anti-boil BMW colour, so I flushed the cooling system and filled it with a 50:50 mix of BMW supplied fluid and demineralised water.
 Shit maintenance done the last time something blew or broke in the cooling system, obviously.
 I hope that was recently, because tap water and engines shouldn't mix.